What is a sales funnel? Key stages, examples, and how to build one

 MOFU is where the relationship deepens.
 The content in this stage should be more product-centric, showcasing how your solutions stand out.

-Utilising channels like email marketing, targeted social media campaigns, and webinars, with content types such as case studies, product demonstrations, and customer testimonials can be effective.
+It can be effective to use channels like email marketing, targeted social media campaigns, and webinars, with content types such as case studies, product demonstrations, and customer testimonials.

 The goal is to nurture the relationship and build desire for your products or services.